rage/programming-23/data/part-5/1-more-lists.md

 The scoring rules of Go can be quite complex, but in this exercise it is enough to compare the number of pieces each player has on the game board.
 Also, the size of the game board is not limited.

-The function chould return the value 1 if player 1 won, and the value 2 if player 2 won.
+The function should return the value 1 if player 1 won, and the value 2 if player 2 won.
 If both players have the same number of pieces on the board, the function should return the value 0.

 </programming-exercise>

 <programming-exercise name='Sudoku: check row' tmcname='part05-04_sudoku_row'>

-Please write a function named `row_correct(sudoku: list, row_no: int)` which takes a two-dimensional array representing a sudoku grid and an integer referring to a single row as its arguments.
-Rows are indexed from zero here.
+Please write a function named `row_correct(sudoku: list, row_no: int)`, which takes a two-dimensional array representing a sudoku grid, and an integer referring to a single row, as its arguments.
+Rows are indexed from 0.

-The function should return `True` or `False` depending on whether the row is filled in correctly, that is, whether it contains each of the numbers 1 to 9 at most once.
+The function should return `True` or `False`, depending on whether the row is filled in correctly, that is, whether it contains each of the numbers 1 to 9 at most once.

 ```python
 sudoku = [